Reference

 - End stop

-- A steel block or bracket fixed to a sliding gate's track or rail that physically stops the gate at its open and closed extents.
+- A steel block fixed to a sliding gate's track or rail.
+It stops the gate at the end of its travel, both when fully open and when fully shut.

 - Equal angle (EA / angle iron)